-No. If you are selected to attend a summer seminar, you are welcome to accept even if you have submitted other applications.
+No. If you are selected to attend an IHS Summer Seminar, you are welcome to accept even if you have submitted other applications.
 If you are later selected for a different IHS program that conflicts with the seminar, you are free to change your seminar RSVP at that point.

-Unfortunately, we do not accept summer seminar applications after the deadline has passed.
+Unfortunately, we do not accept seminar applications after the deadline has passed.

 We strive to review all seminar applications in an efficient and timely manner, but we cannot provide an expedited review for any individual seminar application.

-All applicants need to submit a new application to be considered for another summer seminar, even if a previous application was selected.
+All applicants need to submit a new application to be considered for another IHS Summer Seminar, even if a previous application was selected.